andre-ls/dactory/Field_Specifications/Guitar_Models/Strings_Number.md

 ## General Elements

-- Field Name: Number of Strings
+- Field Name: Strings Number
 - Parent Table: Guitar Models
 - Shared By:
 - Description: The Number of Strings of the Guitar Model.
 This definition is directly used on the crafting process, so changes should be made with proper management.